EslaMx7/PasteIntoFile/README.md

 ## Usage

-1. Right click in the folder where you want to create the file and choose the *Paste Into File* entry from the context menu:
+1. Right click in the folder where you want to create the file and choose the **Paste Into File** entry from the context menu:

    ![Paste As File](PasteIntoFile/menu.png)
    <br/>

 2. Choose the filename, extenstion and location, then press the *Save* button:<br/>
    ![Paste As File](PasteIntoFile/screenshot.png)

+### Combination Key Usage
+* To create a file automatically (without a windows prompt), hold **CTRL** key while choosing **[Paste Into File]** in the context menu.
+* To create the file in a default sub folder under the current directory, hold **SHIFT** key while choosing **[Paste Into File]** in the context menu.
+* Holding both keys (**CTRL+SHIFT**) while choosing **[Paste Into File]** will create the text file automatically in the default sub folder associated with the file type.
+  * The default sub folder for a text file is Text, and the default folder for an image file is Image.
+  * The default sub folders can be changed using command line options.
+See Configuration section for details.

 ## Configuration